North-west smart motorways

-For more information about smart motorways, view our How to drive on a smart motorway guide.
+View our How to drive on motorways guide.

 This four-mile stretch of road, which is linked to several arterial trunk roads, is a vital part of the network for commuters travelling into Manchester city centre.
 This section of the M56 carries in excess of 100,000 vehicles per day.

 This scheme is part of our programme to add capacity to the existing strategic road network in order to support economic growth and maintain mobility.

 The M6 forms part of the London to north-west and Scotland strategic corridor, and the wider trans-European route, E05.
 The M6 between junctions 21a and 26 is a key strategic route carrying around 120,000 vehicles daily between Lancashire, Merseyside, Cheshire and Greater Manchester.

 Congestion and unreliable journey times are currently experienced at busy periods and traffic is predicted to grow.

 The M6 junction 21a to 26 smart motorway scheme will relieve congestion and smooth the flow of traffic, improving safety and journey times.